 *We’d also normally suggest Skinny Dip Falls as the perfect kid-friendly hike near Asheville, especially since it’s a bustling swimming hole for families.

-However, with the recent 2021 flooding, Skinny Dip is unrecognizable and in need of repairs.
+However, with the 2021 flooding, Skinny Dip is unrecognizable and in need of repairs.
 Certain areas are especially dangerous.
 Floods have washed away the bridge.
 We’ll keep you updated.

 Thank you to Uncorked Asheville contributor, Tori Curran from Explore With Tori